Crumbs Under My Pillow

 Performance by Megan Hodel Feb 2, 2018 (video coming soon)

 Lost in my thoughts and blinded by wishes I suffer in silence and wait for my life to begin.

-With promises for a better future ringing in my ears I think to what "great again" means for all.
-We are more valuable in the future, so we wait in hopeful anticipation.
+On the heels of my own wedding I recall a lifetime of messaging that women are more valuable as brides.
 Many of the objects in this installation invite domestic nostalgia: jello molds, gramophone horns, antique furniture pieces, bits of lighting fixtures make up the contents on the low table.
 "Crumbs Under My Pillow" references a ritual established in the 17th century where single women attending a wedding each take home a piece of the cake to place under their pillow in order to dream about their future husbands.

 A figure sits atop the high chair out of reach from the contents on the table and unable to engage with passersby.
 Her garment blends into the background and her face is shrouded by every flower removed from her dress, making her only visible when she moves.
 Intermittently she plucks pedals from her bouquet dropping them to the floor below in a passive ceremony of forward looking.
 She suffers in silence.